SV17/SpyChat/README.md

 • A menu of choices

+• Add a status update

-• Status message for a spy
+• Delete a status update

-• Add a spy friend
+• Add a friend

 • Send a secret message